Aolibaba/DyProL/README.md

 - Use `dynamic_mode=dynamic` for the main benchmark setup
 - Sequence features may be enabled depending on the experiment: `use_token`, `use_llm`, `use_msa`, `use_pssm`
 - `static` mode is available in the code for controlled comparisons, but the primary benchmark setting is dynamic

-## Reproducibility

-- Random seed is controlled by `--seed`
-- Batch size, learning rate, and model width are configurable through `Arguments.py`
-- The default training loop writes logs and checkpoints into `Checkpoints/`

-## Citation

-If you use DyProL in your work, please cite the associated paper.

 ## Contact